lorem-ipsumm/personal-site/public/articles/more-plaza-finance-arbs.md

 ![](/images/plaza-finance2/4.png)

-I've seen charts like this (pretty common for stables), but it's very cool to be the sole person that is maintaining a price range.
+> As a side note, I've seen charts like this (pretty common for stables), but it's very cool to be the sole person that is maintaining a price range.
 It's also cool to see how different pricing mechanisms completely change the price movements of an asset.
-Prior to the wind down it looked more like your typical volatile asset, but now the price is pinned within a fixed range.
+Prior to the wind down it looked more like your typical volatile crypto asset, but with the introduction of a redemption pool there is now an incentive for traders (me) to keep the price pinned within a fixed range.

 Interestingly there wasn't really anyone else competing against me on this arb.
 Prior to me setting up my detection and execution bot there were some people manually arbing at the beginning, but once I had the contract setup, they stopped competing.
 At this point I had made ~0.569 ETH arbing the price to match the redemption pool.
 This combined with the additional purchase of levETH at $19 put me at ~1.449 ETH earned from this in total in a matter of 48 hours.
 Absolutely insane for me.